wrightling/dotfiles/README.markdown

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## problems

+### read: Illegal option
+If you run into 'read: Illegal option' errors with script/bootstrap, this is most likely because your system is sym-linking 'sh' to 'dash'.
+The following command will show any symbolic link assigned to /bin/sh:

+    ls -l /bin/sh

+It may be simplest to remove this link and instead link to bash, at least temporarily.

+    sudo rm /bin/sh
+    sudo ln -s bash /bin/sh

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your